zeapherine/zeapherine/README.md

 I'm from India, and I do web development.
 I really enjoy learning languages and frameworks like React and Express.
 I am still in my process of becoming an expert in web technologies.
 Aside from my love for technologies I also love nature and like to travel and immerse my self in different cultures.

 - 🔭 I’m currently working on my own personal projects
-- 🌱 I’m currently learning Phyton
+- 🌱 I’m currently learning NextJs
 - 💬 Ask me about MERN stack, Linux or any tech stuffs

 ---